 You may have been a project manager for some time prior to obtaining your PMP certification.
 You learned what works and what doesn’t, through the school of hard knocks.
 However, in the back of your mind you wondered if your way was truly the best way to manage projects.
 There were always lingering doubts.
 You wondered if there was a better way.

 Sure, you talked with plenty of people and asked plenty of questions.
 You tried different things and discovered what worked and what didn’t.
 But, you weren’t 100% confident that this would be considered “industry standard”.
 Plus, you didn’t have anything to back up your position if a question came up.

-Then came along your PMP certification.
+Then came along your PMP credential.
 You validated the way that you were doing things in many areas was exactly the right way.
 You found that there were improvements you could make in other areas.
 And, you found a wealth of new information that made your professionalism as a project manager that much more substantiated.

 For example, you came across the concepts of earned value management or learned the best way to put a work breakdown structure together.
 All of these allowed you to manage your teams, projects, and results with a great deal of confidence.

-Upon reflection and to answer my colleagues question about whether PMP project management certification is worth the time, cost and energy…I provided him with a resounding YES.
+Upon reflection and to answer my colleagues question about whether the PMP process is worth the time, cost and energy…I provided him with a resounding YES.
 But, you also need to keep in mind that it’s just like any other investment.
 You need to make sure you are putting it to use.
 You need to maximize your certification by leveraging it in your existing job, finding new jobs, as well as continuing your professional development units.
 Then, YOU will be able to answer the question about what good is PMP project management certification!